facebook/taste-tester/README.md

 ## Prerequisites

-* Taste Tester assumes that /etc/chef/client.rb on your servers is a symlink and that your real config is /etc/chef/client-prod.rb
+* Taste Tester assumes that /etc/chef/client.rb and /etc/chef/client.pem on your servers is a symlink and that your real config is /etc/chef/client-prod.rb and /etc/chef/client-prod.pem, respectively.

 * Taste Tester assumes that it's generally safe to "go back" to production.
 I.e.
 We set things up so you can set a cronjob to un-taste-test a server after the